 As computing artifacts become increasingly complex, some have suggested that such artifacts greatly complicate issues of responsibility.
-In order to help deal with these complexities, we propose five rules as a normative guide for people who design, develop, deploy or use computing artifacts.
-Our aim is to reaffirm the importance of moral responsibility for these artifacts, and to encourage individuals and institutions to carefully examine their own responsibilities as they produce and use them.
+In order to help deal with these complexities, we propose five rules as a normative guide for people who design, develop, deploy, evaluate or use computing artifacts.
+Our aim is to reaffirm the importance of moral responsibility for these artifacts, and to encourage individuals and institutions to carefully examine their own responsibilities with respect to computing artifacts.
 We do not claim that these rules are exhaustive; professionals, individuals and organizations may choose to take on more responsibility than we describe here.